soynet-support/SoyNet_model_market/models/IDN/README.md

 # License for Original Model use

-IDN is under Apache Public License.
+IDN is under Apache License.
 See License terms and condition: [License](https://github.com/k41n/idn/blob/master/LICENSE)